phrenotype/qorm/docs/parts/cli.md

 `php vendor/bin/qorm`

 ## ALL MIGRATIONS
-To see all the migrations that have been registered, run
+To see all the migrations that have been created, run

 `php vendor/bin/qorm migrations`